Why enforcement matters?

 However, national governments, agencies and regional and local authorities may sometimes misapply these rules when taking decisions in individual cases.
 They might refuse permission for a company from another EU country to sell its products or do business.
 They might also require the company to change its labelling.
 A person may face a problem importing a car bought in another EU country.
 An EU citizen working in another EU country may encounter problems getting an entry visa for their non-EU spouse.
 Sometimes, professionals wanting work in another Member State have difficulties getting their qualifications recognised.

 Data on the transposition of EU law by Member States and on infringement cases show the state of correct implementation.

-To avoid infringement procedures as much as possible, EU Pilot is a mechanism for informal dialogue between the Commission and the Member State concerned on issues of potential non-compliance with EU law.
+To ensure the correct implementation and application of EU law even before the launch of infringement procedures, EU Pilot is a mechanism for informal dialogue between the Commission and the Member State concerned on issues of potential non-compliance with EU law.

 Notification procedures are pillars of the single market in ensuring the free movement of goods, the freedom of establishment and the freedom to provide services within the EU.
 They facilitate the exchange of information between Member States and the Commission and help prevent the creation of technical barriers to trade, the freedom to provide services and the freedom of establishment.

-To ripe the full benefits of the single market citizens and businesses need to be well informed about their rights.
+To reap the full benefits of the single market, individuals and businesses need to be well informed about their rights.
 The Your Europe portal and the Your Europe Advice service offer information and tailor-made advice on individual rights that come from EU law.
 SOLVIT helps solve problems that individuals or businesses may encounter with a public administration.